hudsonchromy/polyfold/docs/README.md

 based entirely on human intuition and passion for solving puzzles with important implications in science and medicine.
 Play PolyFold!

+## Demo
+A small demo video for the alpha version of Polyfold is available for download above.
+Simply click on the file named "Polyfold Demo.mp4," then click on "Raw" to download the video.

 ## How to Download, Compile, and Run the Source Code
 ### From Terminal:
 1. Run the following line is your desired directory: